cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

-Cilium has built-in support for bypassing the socket-level loadbalancer and falling back to the tc loadbalancer at the veth interface when a custom redirection/operation relies on the original ClusterIP within pod namespace (e.g., Istio side-car) or due to the Pod's nature the socket-level loadbalancer is ineffective (e.g., KubeVirt, Kata Containers, gVisor).
+Cilium has built-in support for bypassing the socket-level loadbalancer and falling back to the tc loadbalancer at the veth interface when a custom redirection/operation relies on the original ClusterIP within pod namespace (e.g., Istio sidecar) or due to the Pod's nature the socket-level loadbalancer is ineffective (e.g., KubeVirt, Kata Containers, gVisor).